david-geo-holmes/geometry-zen/README.md

 # geometry-zen

-Geometry Zen is an online application for learning and researching Physics and Engineering using Geometric Algebra with Python programming and WebGL.
+Geometric Physics is an online application for learning and researching Physics and Engineering using Geometric Algebra with Python programming and WebGL.

-Geometry Zen consists of a Single Page Application (SPA) served up by a companion Node.JS server.
+Geometric Physics consists of a Single Page Application (SPA) served up by a companion Node.JS server.
 The purpose of the server is to provide some extra flexibility over a CDN solution, circumvent CORS issues and overcome some security challenges.